 In the US, states can impose their own stricter emissions targets on power generation, vehicle emisssion, new buildings and so on.
 California for instance, which by its self would represent the world's sixth largest economy, if it was a separate country, is strongly commited to the Paris agreement.
 The United States climate alliance accounts for 16 states, as well as the territory of Puerto Rico committed to upholding the Paris agreement within their borders.

-- Visit the World's Only Carbon-Negative Country
+- Visit the World's Only Carbon-Negative Country - though not actually true, see next entry.

-- though the Climate Action Tracker (independent group of experts) say "While Bhutan aims to remain carbon neutral due to its carbon sinks, we note a concern that projected increasing energy and industry emissions could bring Bhutan into a difficult position for its long-term low-carbon transition, risking a breakdown of its carbon neutrality."
+- and the Climate Action Tracker (independent group of experts) say "While Bhutan aims to remain carbon neutral due to its carbon sinks, we note a concern that projected increasing energy and industry emissions could bring Bhutan into a difficult position for its long-term low-carbon transition, risking a breakdown of its carbon neutrality."

 - Sweden Plans to Be Carbon Neutral by 2045

 - Costa Rica to ban fossil fuels and become world's first decarbonised society

 The new report is saying that other countries should also aim for rapid emissions reductions, sooner rather than later.
 It’s especially challenging for countries that are rapidly industrializing from a mainly rural economy.
 China and India are ramping up use of renewables, China especially committed to peak its CO2 emissions by 2030.
 That should be enough for a 2°C scenario, but how easy it is to achieve 1.5°C depends a lot on what China can do in the next decade or so, as one of the peak CO2 emitters.